10 Essential Strategies for Preventing Shoulder Injuries in Baseball: A Comprehensive Guide for Pitchers

 • Single-leg balance exercises

-By developing a strong foundation, you’ll be better equipped to maintain proper mechanics and reduce the risk of shoulder injuries.
+By building a strong foundation, you’ll be better set up to keep proper mechanics and lower the risk of shoulder injuries.

 8. Use Proper Equipment and Techniques

-Using the right equipment and techniques can play a significant role in preventing shoulder injuries in baseball.
-Consider the following:
+Using the right equipment and techniques can play a meaningful part in preventing shoulder injuries in baseball.
+Take the following into account:

 • Ensure your glove is properly broken in to reduce stress on your throwing arm